programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 1              1918-05-11  http://newspapers.library.wales/view/3581057/3581061/27/ AllotmentAndGarden
 <...the result of the data frame results have been removed...>
 ```
-Note that in this sample data, field names are included in the header for convenience:  story_title, story_date_published,storyy_url and search_term_used.
+Note that in this sample data, field names are included in the header for convenience:  story_title, story_date_published, story_url and search_term_used.

 As noted above, our goal here is to insert the sample data that is now stored in the sampleData data frame into the MySQL table tbl_newspaper_search_results.
 We can do this a couple different ways, including looping through each row of the data frame and executing an INSERT command like we did above.
 Here though, we'll use one command to insert all of the rows in sampleData at one time: *dbWriteTable*.